keeperdao/kips/KIP-22/KIP-22.md

 ## Stablecoins and DAOs

-We’re in the early days of DAO Treasury Management, driven by the fact that DAO treasuries have grown enormously in very little time, while tooling available to them remains fragmented, suboptimal and incomplete
+We’re in the early days of DAO treasury management, driven by the fact that DAO treasuries have grown enormously in very little time, while tooling available to them remains fragmented, suboptimal and incomplete

 Within this framework, we think it is sensible to expand the use of stablecoins within DAO treasuries.
 Stablecoins realize the value accrued within the treasury, secure the protocol OPEX and offer long-run stability against market cycles.
 Beyond that, they give the opportunity to create sources of non-operating income while enabling opportunistic investment behaviours that create value for the DAO (e.g. buying the dip, token buybacks, etc.).